 Sometimes as I stand back looking at a finished piece, everything has just come together better than I had anticipated.
 I think this is one of my better ones.
 I'm feeling like a six year old running home from school, a drawing in hand, he can't wait to show Mom.
 I'm smiling like the Cheshire cat.

-When I was asked to publish 2 of my art quilts, in Machine Quilting Unlimited magazine I responded with “You better believe it, Yes yes please”
+When I was asked to publish 2 of my art quilts, in Machine Quilting Unlimited magazine I responded with “You better believe it, Yes yes please” not exactly my words, but certainly my thoughts.

 When ArtQuilting Magazine asked